 If you are eligable for Free School Meals please see Mrs Gregory, Mrs Butchard-Thursten, Mr Letts or the School Office with complete confidentiality - as this raises the funds to maximise your child's and our pupils' success.

-St. ethelbert's catholic primary school is thinking of applying to become part of the southwark diocese multi academy trust from may 2014
+St. ethelbert's catholic primary school is thinking of applying to become part of the southwark diocese multi academy trust

 See Parents' Letter Academy Parents Letter 22-1- 2013